kalitanick/TrueFan/README.md

 ## About this Project

-This is a react site which allows the user to search an artist's least popular tracks on spotify to become a 'true fan'.
-It is hosted at https://truefanplaylist.com/ though the most recent changes here may not be live yet.
+This is a react site which allows the user to search an artist's least popular tracks on spotify to achieve the status of a '***true fan***'.
+It is hosted at https://truefanplaylist.com/.

 It uses [Spotify's Web API](https://developer.spotify.com/documentation/web-api/) and requires the user to authenticate their account through spotify.